akshay-chauhan-000/computational-physics-using-python/random_walk_mosquito/readme.md

 The code also includes an animation to visualize the mosquito's movement.
 It uses Matplotlib to create an animated plot that shows the path taken by the mosquito.

-Feel free to use, modify, and distribute it according to the terms of the license.
-If you find any issues or have suggestions for improvement, please open an issue or create a pull request.

 Happy simulating!